loopbackio/loopback-next/docs/site/Application-generator.md

 `--description` : Description of the application.

-`--outDir` : Project root directory for the application.
+`--outdir` : Project root directory for the application.

 `--eslint` : Add ESLint to LoopBack4 application project.